- Overview

-A Profit and Loss statement, often called a P&L or income statement, shows whether your business made a profit or loss over a period.
-It brings together revenue, cost of goods sold, gross profit, operating expenses and net profit so you can see what changed and why.
+Profit and loss means comparing business income with business expenses for a period, then seeing whether the result is profit or loss.
+A profit and loss statement, often called a P&L or income statement, turns that comparison into a report.
+It brings together revenue, cost of goods sold, gross profit, operating expenses and net profit so a small business can see what changed and why.

-For small businesses, the P&L is most useful when it is reviewed regularly and read beside the balance sheet and cash flow.
+For small businesses, the P&L is most useful when it is reviewed regularly and read beside the balance sheet and cash flow statement.
 Profit tells one part of the story.
 Cash, unpaid invoices, supplier bills and tax liabilities tell the rest.

 A useful Profit and Loss statement does not just show whether you made money.
 It shows which income, costs and margins deserve attention next.